 Although fertilizers help grow your indoor and outdoor plants, you need to know the correct quantity for optimum growth.

-If you add them in excess quantity enthusiastically, it may cause the root burn issue in your plant.
+If you add them in excess quantity enthusiastically, it may cause a root burn issue in your plant.

-Ultimately, it will surely lead to the dried leaves on your Areca Palm.
+Ultimately, it will surely lead to dried leaves on your Areca Palm.

 5. You May Have Pest Issue On The Plant

 Do you see any white-colored pests on the leaves?